 *note: only lift as high as feels comfortable while keeping your elbows tucked in to your sides, public bone and thighs pressing into the mat.

 Step 4: Roll your shoulders back.
 Elongate the neck, ensuring your ears are lifted away from your shoulders

 Step 5: Slowly inhale for 5 seconds.
 Hold.
 Exhale for 5 seconds.
 Slowly release your self back onto the mat

 The Cat & Cow Pose is helpful if your lower back pain extends into your mid or upper back.
 It works to strengthen, stretch and release tension in the spine.
 The motions exercise all sections of your spine, increasing flexibility and circulation.

 Step 1: Bring your hands and knees onto the floor.
 Ensure your knees are in line with your hips, your wrists are in line with your shoulders and your back and head are centred.

 Step 2: On an inhale slowly drop your belly towards the floor as you lift your hips, roll your shoulders back and raise your chin towards the sky.

 Step 3: On an exhale, press your palms firmly into the mat as you curve your spine, rounding the shoulders and tucking the tailbone in.

 The purpose of this pose is to connect movement with your breath.
 Slowly alternate between cat and cow pose keeping in rhythm with your breath.
-(Slowly inhale into cow.
-Slowly exhale into cat)
+(Slowly inhale into a cow.
+Slowly exhale into a cat)